dwb264/IDD-Fa18-Lab1/README.md

 ![solar light](img/diagram-solar.JPG)

 One interesting difference observed between the solar panel and the buttons is that the solar panel activates the LED more gradually.
-This suggests there is a delay between the solar panel absorbing the light and converting it into power for the device.
+This suggests there is a delay between the solar panel absorbing the light and converting it into power for the device, and the amount of power the solar panel provides varies with the amount of light.

 ### 3. Build your light!